oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/table.md

 ## Striped

-You can easily strip the table with the `striped` props
+You can easily strip the table with the `striped` property

 </card>